How to Register as a Sole Proprietor in Cape Verde

 Need help onboarding international talent?

 Cape Verde, also known as Cabo Verde, is an archipelago in the Central Atlantic Ocean, off the West coast of Africa.
-It is made up of ten islands of volcanic origin and covering slightly more than 1500 square miles.
-There are 543,000 people living on the islands.
-Cape Verde has a nominal GDP of $3,651 per capita and a PPP (purchasing power parity) of $7,728 per capita.
+It is made up of ten islands of volcanic origin and covers slightly more than 1500 square miles.
+There are 588,000 people living on the islands.
+The country’s GDP grew by 7.0% in 2021 and 10.5% in 2022, mainly driven by tourism, the digital economy, construction, and transport.
+Current projections see a growth estimated at 6% for 2023.
 The country primarily exports fuel, hides, shoes, and fish.

 As a country of fast development, Cape Verde has been the go-to destination for business people from all over the world.
 In addition to this, the local government has some interesting incentives to encourage foreign business owners to invest.

 Disclaimer: Be aware that this article is not a substitute for legal advice.
 Please always check official websites or seek legal advice before you take action.